-- Hormonal imbalance.
+- Hormone imbalance.
 In a normal menstrual cycle, a balance between the hormones estrogen and progesterone regulates the buildup of the lining of the uterus (endometrium), which is shed during menstruation.
-If a hormonal imbalance occurs, the endometrium develops in excess and eventually sheds by way of heavy menstrual bleeding.
+If a hormone imbalance occurs, the endometrium develops in excess and eventually sheds by way of heavy menstrual bleeding.

 - Uterine fibroids.
 These noncancerous (benign) tumors of the uterus appear during your childbearing years.
 Uterine fibroids may cause heavier than normal or prolonged menstrual bleeding.

 - Polyps.
-Small, benign growths on the lining of the uterine wall (uterine polyps) may cause heavy or prolonged menstrual bleeding.
+Small, benign growths on the lining of the uterus (uterine polyps) may cause heavy or prolonged menstrual bleeding.
 Polyps of the uterus most commonly occur in women of reproductive age as the result of high hormone levels.